 Several students piped up, with an enthusiasm I didn’t normally get when trying to pry answers from their tight lips: “Singles’ Day!”

 I was baffled.
 I asked them to explain.

 It’s the day when everything goes on sale online.

-It shouldn’t necessarily have surprised me, even the fact my students thought Singles’ Day was an American creation.
+It shouldn’t necessarily have surprised me, even the fact that my students thought Singles’ Day was an American creation.
 I remember another day in class when I asked my students, “What is the type of government called where people vote to elect leaders?”

-And the only response I got was – without a trace of sarcasm, “Capitalism…?”
+The only response I got was – without a trace of sarcasm – was, “Capitalism…?”

 The real history of Singles’ Day is that it started in 1993 as the singles’ answer to Valentine’s Day – a group of university students in the city of Nanjing celebrating and/or commiserating being single on a date that’s all ones – 11/11.
 Then, like lots of things in China, such as communism, it turned into another commercialized mess.